tinarskii/twitch-utils/README.md

 USER_ACCESS_TOKEN= # Read FAQ to get your creditentials REFRESH_TOKEN= # Read FAQ to get your creditentials TW_CHANNEL= # Your channel name
+TW_ID= # Your channel ID (You can get it from the Twitch API or this site: https://www.streamweasels.com/support/convert-twitch-username-to-user-id)
+NODE_ENV= # Set it to "production" if you are running the bot in production
 ```

 4. Start the bot